 * Keep an eye out for unofficial guides (guides should have official badge on).

 * Don’t pay attention, look in the eyes, and talk with beggars, in addition, people coming beside and ask for helping with guidance around or for money.

-* Avoid weekends if possible, it can be more crowded with the locals’ visits.
+* Avoid weekends & Friday prayer at noon if possible, as it will be more crowded with the locals.

 * Try the Tarihi Sultanahmet Koftecisi for lunch (about 150 mt. from Hagia Sophia), a popular and historical restaurant famous for its traditional meatball dish and dessert made of semolina.
 See location map.

 * Check the weather forecast and plan your day for the sunniest one if possible.